cofx22/blog/posts/shadow-cljs-tests.md

 In the end, I wonder if there will be situations where I prefer this method over the ones above.

 The library [cljs.test](https://clojurescript.org/tools/testing) contains a macro [run-all-tests](https://cljs.github.io/api/cljs.test/run-all-tests), which runs all tests in all namespaces.
-When you start a `watch` build for your shadow-cljs app and execute this macro, you'll most likely see a list of test results for all libraries used by your app.
+When you start a `watch` build for your shadow-cljs app and execute this macro in the REPL, you'll most likely see a list of test results for all libraries used by your app.
 What it probably won't show are the test results for your own app.

 Because the main entrypoint for your app won't refer to any of your test namespaces, these namespaces can't be found by `run-all-tests`.
-Since you don't want the main entrypoint of your app to refer to any test namespace, you
+Since you don't want the main entrypoint of your app to refer to any test namespace, you'll need another way of including them in your development build.

+One way of achieving this involves the `cljs.user` namespace.
+This namespace is automatically loaded in each ClojureScript REPL started by shadow-cljs.
+The example below shows the content of a file named `cljs/user.cljs` that loads the namespaces `cljs.test` and `rsi.multiplication-tables-test`.
+As a result, the namespace `rsi.multiplication-tables-test` will be found by `run-all-tests`.

 ```clojure
 (ns cljs.user